The View From Inside the Room

 Scope & Agreement

 We align on focus areas and sign a simple one-page engagement.
-Month-to-month.
+One fixed price.
 No lock-ins.

 03